We offer the best laser technology currently on the the market. The Cutera Laser for Nail Fungus.

 Often, we use our specialized cooling spray nail grinder to reduce any thick nail tissue in order to increase penetration of the laser.
 This is usually a painless procedure.

-Welcome to Dr. Silverberg’s Laser Nail Fungus Site.
+Welcome to City Footcare’s Laser Nail Fungus Site.
 To the left there is a brief introduction to Laser Nail Fungus Treatment and the new Cutera Laser.
 Below that to the left is a list of my most recent blog posts.
 Just below this box you will find blog posts about nail fungus and the treatment of nail fungus, mostly laser treatment but other information on nail fungus too.
 The above navigation buttons will take you around this site.
 I hope you find it informative.
 Feel free to contact me with any questions about nail fungus, laser treatment of nail fungus and any other related topic. – Dr. Lawrence Silverberg

 DISCLAIMER: All information presented on this website are the opinions of Dr. Lawrence Silverberg and The information, including but not limited to, text, graphics, images and other material contained on this website are for informational purposes only.
 The purpose of this website is to promote broad consumer understanding and knowledge of various health topics.
 It is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 Always seek the advice of your physician or other qualified health care provider with any questions you may have regarding a medical condition or treatment and before undertaking a new health care regimen, and never disregard professional medical advice or delay in seeking it because of something you have read on this website.